 Transforming research for all with the Research Institute for Social Equity

-The Research Institute for Social Equity (RISE) has received $3 million from the commonwealth to expand racial and social equity research, academic scholarship and public engagement.
+The Research Institute for Social Equity (RISE) has received $3 million from the commonwealth to expand social equity research, academic scholarship and public engagement.

 “VCU’s role as a public research university means we take the lead in asking difficult questions and finding answers about the most pressing issues facing our society,” said Michael Rao, president of VCU and VCU Health System.